KarkAngelo114/SimpliPy_ML/README.md

 ## Library overview:

-SimpliPy_ML is a python library designed to allow anyone to train and build their model without extensive programming.
-Built on top of famous libraries for machine learning, the Tensorflow and Keras, and from the name itself, it implies "Simplify machine learning in Python".
-Unlike when working, example in tensorflow and/or keras for a CNN model, developers typically code everything even using the library or framework.
-SimpliPy_ML does make things "simple" implementation and creating your own model.
-With its own utilities to get and load datasets, training, building, and exporting, SimpliPy_ML will make it easier for you in just few line of syntax since some of the functions needed to do these tasks are already pre-coded and are ready to use for ONLY SIMPLE TASKS THAT INVOLVES MACHINE-LEARNING.
+A Python package called SimpliPy_ML was created to enable anyone to train and construct a model without the need for complex programming.
+Based on the well-known machine learning frameworks Tensorflow and Keras, the name suggests that it is designed to "simplify machine learning in Python."
+Developers usually code everything, even using the library or framework, in contrast to working with tensorflow and/or keras for a CNN model.
+Making your own model and implementing it are made "simple" with SimpliPy_ML.
+Since some of the functions required to complete these tasks are already pre-coded and ready to use for SIMPLE TASKS THAT INVOLVED MACHINE-LEARNING, SimpliPy_ML will make it easier for you in just a few lines of syntax with its own utilities to extract and load datasets, train, create, and export.

 ## Features
 This library includes: